Ngorongoro Crater Lodge stands in an amazing location...

 Beautifully carved wooden doors divide the bedroom from the bathroom area, which is also delightfully over-the-top.
 A chandelier hangs above a free-standing bath, which will (on request) be filled to the brim with warm bubbles.
 A wonderful array of soaps is set beside the bath, and in the evenings, there is plenty of time to enjoy a relaxing soak.

 The bathrooms also have a spacious shower, two basins and a flush toilet that sits behind a door for privacy, but has a window in front so that even from here you can look out over the Crater.

 Between the bathroom and the bedroom is a small vestibule area with space for storing your clothes, a little vanity table, a mirror and a hairdryer.

-The rooms don't have air-conditioning or fans.
-However, these are largely unnecessary since the lodge sits at a high altitude, and the air around is usually quite cool.
-In fact, the warm fire and electric blanket are much more appropriate for the cool evening temperatures here.
+The rooms don't have air conditioning or fans, which are largely unnecessary since the lodge sits at a high altitude, where the air is usually quite cool.
+In fact, the fire and electric blanket are much more appropriate for the cool evening temperatures here.

 What really struck us about the rooms at Ngorongoro Lodge was that no matter where you are – be it lying in bed, having a bath, or even in the toilet! -– you will always have a view of the Crater.